How to make an adventure

 What is an adventure?

-Is it poor planning?
-How is it different than traveling or a vacation?
-Is an adventurer a special kind of person?
+How does adventure differ from traveling or a vacation?
+Is an adventurer a special kind of person, or is it poor planning?

 The top 4 important factors when planning your travels.